-Welcome to the Information Theory and Coding course (CE-40676, fall 2020).
+Welcome to the Information Theory and Coding course (CE-40676, fall 2021).
 If you are interested, please sign up on the Quera page of the course.
+The lectures will be held on Saturday/Monday 10:30–12:30 in this CE-202 class.

 Course Objectives